-Google has introduced Neighbourly today, May 31 in India, a dedicated neighborhood app that helps you communicate with your neighbors regarding updated info on availabilities and more of your locality.
-The tech giant has also launched Files Go, a file managing tool in China.
+Google has introduced Neighbourly today, May 31, in India, a dedicated neighborhood app that helps you communicate with your neighbors regarding updated info on availabilities and more of your locality.
+The tech giant has also launched Files Go, China’s file management tool.

-Google Neighbourly lets you add questions routed to relevant neighbors instantly, where they can respond by writing back with the most updated and accurate info.
+Google Neighbourly lets you instantly add questions routed to relevant neighbors, where they can respond by writing back with the most updated and accurate info.
 Google’s Voice Recognition can be used for asking and answering neighborhood questions.
-English and 8 Indian languages are added so far.
+English and 8 Indian languages have been added so far.

 The UI of the app enables users to swipe left and right through questions to give answers.
 Google clearly states: “The more you answer, the more you’re recognized for your local expertise.”
-Also, every answer not only directly informs the participating neighbor but as well keeps the entire neighborhood informed, for the answers still do remain for others to see.
+Also, every answer not only directly informs the participating neighbor but also keeps the entire neighborhood informed, for the answers still remain for others to see.

 There’s a Neighbourly Promise in the app for every member when they join.
 The aim is to keep the community in the app safe and helpful.
-Sharing personal details like contact number and full name are kept private.
+Sharing personal details like contact numbers and full names are kept private.

 The beta version of the app has been made available in Google Play Store starting today for all smartphones in Mumbai running Android 4.3 Jelly Bean or higher.
-For the people outside Mumbai, they can join the waitlist and invite their neighbors.
-Google hints for a country-wide rollout soon and invites initial users to provide feedback for further development of Neighbourly.
+The people outside Mumbai can join the waitlist and invite their neighbors.
+Google hints at a country-wide rollout soon and invites initial users to provide feedback for further development of Neighbourly.

 As for China, Google’s Files Go is the second app the company has launched in China after the Google Translate app was launched last year that is being handled by the company’s local joint venture.
-In case you’ve missed, this is worth mentioning due to the eight-year-old ban on the search engine’s services in the country.
+In case you’ve missed it, this is worth mentioning due to the eight-year-old ban on search engine’s services in the country.

 The China-specific version of Google Files Go is a storage management tool for smartphones, and it has a small user base as compared to other flagship search and app store products of Google.
-It is also the company’s first app that has launched on third-party app stores of China that are hosted by Baidu, Xiaomi, Huawei, and others.
+It is also the company’s first app launched on third-party app stores in China hosted by Baidu, Xiaomi, Huawei, and others.